badking01/test/CHANNEL_VEO_PROMPT_RULES_NEW.md

 one destination state
-one physical or optical trigger one resolved destination one continuous subject or object identity one coherent location or threshold shot-type density safe for an 8-second source clip
+one physical or optical trigger one resolved destination under-8-second compatibility
 ```

 The trigger must not become a third state.

-There must be no second transition, no full journey, and no procedural chain.
+There must be no second transition.

 ### 20.3 SPLIT_SCREEN_MULTIPANEL validation